 Configure the Flux GitOps Operator with the Personal Access Token

-With the access token in hand, go back to the GitOps operator in the Azure Portal.
-Inside the GitOps operator, open the Source pane and there you can see the configuration of the operator such as the URL or the branch.
+Once you have obtained the personal access token (PAT), go to the GitOps operator in the Azure Portal.
+Inside the GitOps operator, navigate to the Source pane, where you can view the current configuration of the operator, including the URL and branch.

 Conclusion